Leave Policy in the Philippines – An Overview

 -

-In the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), Parliament Bill No. 281 seeks to grant 5 days of paid bereavement leave for employees upon the death of an immediate family member.
+In the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), Parliament Bill No. 281 seeks to grant employees 5 days of paid bereavement leave upon the death of an immediate family member.

 -